chaucerbao/react-project-templates/README.md

 - `start` compiles the source, starts a development server, and waits for changes
 - `build` compiles the source with production optimizations
 - `clean` removes the directory where the generated files are placed
+- `lint` checks the source code for style inconsistencies
-- `beautify` standardizes the code-formatting
+- `beautify` standardizes the code-formatting style
 - `test` runs the test suite against the source code
 - `test:watch` runs the test suite and waits for changes